Robert H. Robinson

-Robert H. Robinson (1824–1909) was a minister and an activist for the rights of African Americans during the Antebellum period in Arlington, Virginia.
+Rev. Robert Henry Robinson (1824–1909), was an American minister, educator, and an activist for the rights of African Americans during the Antebellum period in Arlington, Virginia.
 He was born into slavery, but through the negotiation by his grandmother, Caroline Branham, he was freed at age 21 after an eleven-year apprenticeship.
-He was a minister at Roberts Chapel, an African Methodist Episcopal Church.
+He was a minister at Roberts Chapel, a Methodist Episcopal Church.
 He established a night school and debate team for black freedman.
 The Robert H. Robinson Library was named in his honor.

 Early life

 Robinson was born into slavery.
-He was the son of Lucy Branham and grandson of Caroline Branham.
+He was the son of Lucy Branham, and grandson of Caroline Branham.
 His slaveholder was George Washington Parke Custis, Martha Washington's grandson.
 In the 1820s, Caroline agreed to participate in lengthy interviews with historian Jared Sparks under the condition that Robinson was freed.
 He was sold to a Quaker named Miller in 1834.
 He was apprenticed to a banker and businessman from Arlington named Robert Jamieson.
 During this time, he learned to read and do arithmetic.
-He was freed in January 1846 at 21 years of age.
+He was freed in January 1846, at 21 years of age.